syyongx/php2go/README.md

 # php2go
 Use Golang to implement PHP's common built-in functions.
 About 120+ functions have been implemented.

+Hope this project will help PHPer to learn Golang.

 ## Install
 ```shell
 go get github.com/syyongx/php2go